 The islands are connected by roads, bridges, tunnels, and underwater tunnels.
 This makes it effortless to get around.

 Some roads have only one lane.
-These are the roads to small villages such as Saksun and Tjørnuvík on Streymoy island ands Sandvík on Suðuroy islands.
-The roads are safe but adjust your speed to the conditions.
+These are the roads to small villages such as Saksun and Tjørnuvík on Streymoy island and Sandvík on Suðuroy island.
+The roads are safe but always adjust your speed to the conditions.

 All roads are paved even to the smallest settlements.
 There are lay-bys on all single-track roads in order to keep traffic in a flow.
 These widening sections are only meant for smoothening traffic so do not use for parking.